-Administrative, management, regional or headquarters offices for any permitted industrial use, which are not intended to serve the public, require a conditional use permit from the Zoning Administrator to occupy more than 10% of the total amount of space on the site of the industrial use. - (H) Automobile dismantling, storage and/or impound yards may be permitted In the IL and RT districts, automobile storage and/or impound yards are subject to the approval of a conditional use permit by the Planning Commission Zoning Administrator. and Vehicle Storage in all Industrial Districts is subject to the following criteria:
+Administrative, management, regional or headquarters offices for any permitted industrial use, which are not intended to serve the public, require a conditional use permit from the Zoning Administrator to occupy more than 10% of the total amount of space on the site of the industrial use.

+- (H) Only in the IG and IL districts, Aautomobile dismantling, storage and/or impound yards may be permitted subject to the approval of a conditional use permit by the Planning Commission and the following criteria: - (1) The site shall not be located within 660 feet of an R district.